star-juniors/star-juniors.github.io/docs/junior_manual.md

 ## Introduction

 Welcome to STAR!
 This manual is intended to help STAR juniors who have just entered the collaboration.
-The manual covers various topics and materials needed to start your analysis and navigate SDCC.
+The manual covers various topics and materials needed to start your analysis and navigate SDCC (Scientific Data and Computing Center).

 ## SDCC